Zamiell/jud6s/README.md

 6. Some death animations are shortened:
   * Boss death animations that are longer than 1 frame are set to 1 frame.
   * The Satan death animation is set to 30 frames.
-  * Krampus, Uriel, and Gabriel are unchanged.
+  * Krampus, Uriel, Gabriel, and It Lives are unchanged.
 7. Some bug fixes:
   * Charge animations with transformations now work.
-  * Many rooms with unavoidable damage or bugs have been fixed.
+  * Many rooms with unavoidable damage or bugs have been fixed or deleted.
 Full documentation can be found below.
 8. Lag reduction:
   * Fog has been removed to help eliminate lag on slower computers and make the game clearer to see.
   * A [config.ini file](https://steamcommunity.com/app/250900/discussions/0/613941122558099449/) has been included to disable some graphical effects, such as the water on Flooded Caves.
 It will only be installed if you install the mod with the provided installer script.
-If you already have a config.ini in your resources directory, then the installer script will not bother copying anything over.
+If you already have a config.ini in your resources directory, then the installer script will not bother copying one over.
 If you don't like the way that the config.ini makes the game look, simply delete the file from your resources directory or make the contents completely blank.

 #### Extra Changes in "Seeded Mode"
 * All characters start with The Compass in addition to their other items.